wp-plugins/swfput/readme.txt

 1. Select 'Activate Plugin'

-At this point "SWFlash Put" should be an entry on the plugins page.
+At this point "SWFPut" should be an entry on the plugins page.
 The Settings menu should have an item "SWFPut Plugin".

 If the above is not so, there is probably a problem at your site's